How to Become Exempt from Federal Income Tax i.e. Nonprofit Status

-- Ensure you have independent, individual members elected to your board of directors.
+- Ensure you have independent, individual members elected to your board of directors no less than bi-annually.
 Contact information for each board member should be updated annually with the RRCA National Office.
 Review the RRCA bylaws related to nonprofit club governance.

 Explaining Your Nonprofit Status Through the RRCA Group Exemption

 If your club or event is receiving nonprofit status, IRS 501(c)3 designation, through the RRCA, the proper way to articulate this relationship or to communicate this to your members or local community is, “Our club is an affiliate member of the RRCA.
 Through the RRCA, we are a 501(c)3 nonprofit organization.”
 This statement will help other entities that your organization works with confirm your nonprofit affiliation with the RRCA.
 It is not enough to simply state that your organization is a 501(c)3 nonprofit organization if you are taking advantage of the RRCA group exemption.
 You must explain that you are a member of the RRCA group exemption when communicating about your nonprofit status.
 If your organization simply states that it is a nonprofit organization, but does not identify that it is a nonprofit affiliate of the RRCA, a donor, sponsor, or local government may not readily be able to confirm your organization's nonprofit status through the IRS.